DanielBMarkham/Info-Ops3/manuscript/chapter02.md

 *I reckon that Simpson's Paradox is just one of many problems that arise because of semiotcs when people talk to one another.
 Problems like this are why a single person can never do anything but hard math by themselves.
 Semiotics always matters.*

+## Occam's Razor

+*I reckon that cutting to the simplest explanation possible, not adding terms if you don't have to, is pretty easy if you live in a simple world.
+When Thor does everything, Thor is the answer to everything.*

 ## Cynefin

 *I reckon this is as good a frame as any if you insist on thinking about external realities instead of doing useful stuff.
 Seems besides the point, though.*